aroratina98/Mushroom-Classification-using-Naive-Bayes/README.md

 # Mushroom Classification using Naive Bayes

-Classify different types of mushroom depending on their featues using SVM classifier.
+Classify different types of mushroom depending on their featues using Naive Bayes.

 ## Dataset